 Q: What is medical interactive media?

-A: Interactive applications like touchscreen kiosks, video games or virtual reality (VR) experiences that teach medical science concepts like the molecular basis of a disease or how a therapeutic molecule is thought to work.
+A: Medical interactive media are interactive applications such as touchscreen kiosks, video games, or virtual reality (VR) experiences that teach medical science concepts like the molecular basis of a disease or how a therapeutic molecule is thought to work.
 The “interactive” part means that the user makes selections and takes actions that enhance the learning experience.

 Q: Who uses medical interactive media and why?

 A: Scientific affairs and medical communications managers commission interactive media (software applications) to engage congress booth visitors and inform them about disease state information relevant to their therapeutic area.
 Depending on the jurisdiction, drug mechanism of action may also be covered.
 Often times, interactive applications will be repurposed for use on disease state websites.

 Marketing and Product managers use interactive applications to engage healthcare professionals and teach them about therapeutic mechanism of action at congress booths and on product websites.

 Medical science liaisons and sales representatives use interactive tablet apps (iPad, for example) to demonstrate to potential customers how medical technologies and devices work.

 Q: What makes a good interactive experience at a congress booth?

 A: Offer visitors a unique way to experience your content.
 Keep it concise and short.
 The longer the experience, the more likely users are to leave before it’s finished and the longer others have to wait in line to use it.
 Also, keep the introduction short!
 Our data show that users frequently exit an interactive during a lengthy introductory video or tutorial.